-5.8 Project proposal evaluation for other funding awards
+5.9 Project Proposal evaluation for other funding awards

-- 5.8.1 As set out in paragraph 5.3.6 above, projects seeking GPF Capital loan funding will be required to complete Gate 2 of the Business Case review process, as set out in paragraphs 5.6.4 and 5.6.5 and fulfil the value for money requirements as set out in section 5.8. - 5.8.2 Projects seeking award of GPF revenue grants will be subject to an independent review by the Accountable Body that is proportionate to the investment requested and in line with the process for awarding the funding as agreed by the Strategic Board in June 2017 and published on the SELEP website.
-The exception to this approach will be where the promoting authority is also the Accountable Body; in these circumstances, the funding bids will be reviewed by officers nominated by SELEP Senior Officer Group. - 5.8.3 Any other funding awards will follow the terms and conditions of the grant from the respective awarding body.
+- 5.9.1 Projects seeking GPF Capital loan funding will be required to complete Gate 2 of the Business Case review process, as set out in paragraphs 5.8.4 and 5.8.5 and fulfil the value for money requirements as set out in section 5.10. - 5.9.2 Projects seeking award of SSF will be subject to an independent review by the Accountable Body that is proportionate to the investment requested and in line with the process for awarding the funding as agreed by the Strategic Board in June 2017 and published on the SELEP website. - 5.9.3 Any other funding awards will follow the terms and conditions of the grant from the respective awarding body.

-5.9 Value for Money
+5.10 Value for Money